Robert-van-Engelen/lisp/README.md

     /* heap address start offset, the heap starts at address A+H immediately above the pool */
     #define H (8*P)

-Each atom and string stored in the heap has a special reference field located in front of it.
-A reference is an unsigned integer.
-We will use this reference field to construct a linked list pointing to `cell[]` with `ATOM` and `STRG` values that point to the same atom or string.
-If the linked list is empty, then the atom or string is not used and can be removed from the heap.
-The size of this reference field is `R`:
+Each atom and string stored in the heap has a link field and a size field located in front of its data.
+The link field is only used during heap compacting.
+During compacting, the link fields points to the linked list of corresponding `cell[]` with `ATOM` and `STRG` values whose ordinals that point to the data on the heap must be updated.
+The size field contains the allocated size of the atom or string plus one for a terminating zero byte in the data.
+The size of these fields is `Z`:

-    /* size of the cell reference field of an atom/string on the heap, used by the compacting garbage collector */
+    /* size Z of the link and size fields at the base address of each atom/string on the heap */
-    #define R sizeof(I)
+    #define Z sizeof(I)

 The free cells in the pool form a linked list `fp` with the list ending as zero.
 The atom and string heap pointer `hp` points to available heap space above the allocated atoms and strings, initially `hp = H`.
 The stack grows down from the top of `cell[]` towards the heap, starting with stack pointer `sp = N`.
 We also define a `tr` tracing flag: